kkwong44/travelogue/README.md

 Users should be able to create, read, update and delete their own account profile.

-The site allows viewers to create an acount.
+The site allows viewers to create an account.
 After signed in to the account, the owner can view, update and delete their account profile.

-*Create an Account*
+#### Create an Account

 Select Register from the menu bar, fill and submit the form.

 ![account-create](/readme/images/account-register.png)

-*Sign in to an Account*
+#### Sign in to an Account

-Select Login from the memu bar,  fill and submit user details
+Select Login from the menu bar,  fill and submit user details

 ![account-login](/readme/images/account-login.png)

-*Sign out from Account*
+#### Sign out from Account

-Select Logout from the memu bar and confirm sign out.
+Select Logout from the menu bar and confirm sign out.

 ![account-logout](/readme/images/account-logout.png)

-*View an Account Profile*
+#### View an Account Profile

-Login and select User Profile from the memu bar
+Login and select User Profile from the menu bar

 ![user-profile-read](/readme/images/user-profile.png)

-*Update an Account Profile*
+#### Update an Account Profile

-Login and select User Profile from the memu bar
+Login and select User Profile from the menu bar

 Edit and select Update to update profile

 ![user-profile-update](/readme/images/user-profile.png)

-*Change an Account Password*
+#### Change an Account Password

-Login and select User Profile from the memu bar
+Login and select User Profile from the menu bar

 Select Change Password